joshuadavidthomas/docs2markdown/tests/snapshots/test_convert/test_convert_html[django__5_2__ref__csrf-Format.GHFM].md

 This ensures that only forms that have originated from trusted domains can be used to POST data back.

-It deliberately ignores GET requests (and other requests that are defined as ‘safe’ by <span class="target" id="index-1"></span>[**RFC 9110 Section 9.2.1**](https://datatracker.ietf.org/doc/html/rfc9110.md#section-9.2.1)).
-These requests ought never to have any potentially dangerous side effects, and so a CSRF attack with a GET request ought to be harmless. <span class="target" id="index-2"></span>[**RFC 9110 Section 9.2.1**](https://datatracker.ietf.org/doc/html/rfc9110.md#section-9.2.1) defines POST, PUT, and DELETE as ‘unsafe’, and all other methods are also assumed to be unsafe, for maximum protection.
+It deliberately ignores GET requests (and other requests that are defined as ‘safe’ by [**RFC 9110 Section 9.2.1**](https://datatracker.ietf.org/doc/html/rfc9110.md#section-9.2.1)).
+These requests ought never to have any potentially dangerous side effects, and so a CSRF attack with a GET request ought to be harmless. [**RFC 9110 Section 9.2.1**](https://datatracker.ietf.org/doc/html/rfc9110.md#section-9.2.1) defines POST, PUT, and DELETE as ‘unsafe’, and all other methods are also assumed to be unsafe, for maximum protection.

 The CSRF protection cannot protect against man-in-the-middle attacks, so use [HTTPS](../topics/security.md#security-recommendation-ssl) with [HTTP Strict Transport Security](middleware.md#http-strict-transport-security).
 It also assumes [validation of the HOST header](../topics/security.md#host-headers-virtual-hosting) and that there aren’t any [cross-site scripting vulnerabilities](../topics/security.md#cross-site-scripting) on your site (because XSS vulnerabilities already let an attacker do anything a CSRF vulnerability allows and much worse).